aquat3/PG-County-Polling-places/docs/docs/final.md

 We use Node for the backend to create the endpoints.
 And used MySQL to store the data from the dataset and query it fast and easily.

-And finally we used Google MAps Platform to provide the map, geocoding, and markers.
+And finally we used Google Maps Platform to provide the map, geocoding, and markers.
 Also Github and Heroku to host the application.

 ## Solution to the Problem